Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

    | WorkspaceId              | The ID of the workspace with your embedded report, see [Workspace ID](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers?tabs=net-core#workspace-id)    | The ID of the workspace with your embedded report, see [Workspace ID](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers?tabs=net-core#workspace-id)  |
    | ReportId                 | The ID of the report you're embedding, see [Report ID](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers?tabs=net-core#report-id)   | The ID of the report you're embedding, see [Report ID](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embed-sample-for-customers?tabs=net-core#report-id)  |

+9. Run the project by selecting the appropriate option:

+   - If you're using **Visual Studio**, select **IIS Express** (play).

+   - If you're using **Visual Studio Code**, select **Run** > **Start Debugging**.

+## Developing your application

+After configuring and running the embed for your customers sample application, you can start developing your own application.

+When you're ready, review the [move to production](https://docs.microsoft.com/en-us/power-bi/developer/embedded/move-to-production) requirements.
+You'll also need a [capacity](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embedded-capacity), and should review the [capacity planning](https://docs.microsoft.com/en-us/power-bi/developer/embedded/embedded-capacity-planning) article to establish which SKU best suits your needs.